– FREQUENTLY ASKED QUESTIONS –

 2. I just want the Tenant gone – I don’t care about the rent!?

 The answer is: NO!!
 They cannot give you legal advice (even what to do as that is considered legal advice).
 The landlord tenant law and the landlord tenant legal forms, notices and procedures are very technical!
 They are not always as straightforward as many think.
-In fact, since we have been representing clients (landlords and tenants) in the Landlord Tenant Tribunal/Board since it first started in the mid 90’s – and we have seen many landlords and tenants, when they call our office and tell us they had listened and taken the wrong advice from the call centre at the Board and had their cases thrown out for being defective or using the wrong forms.
-It is not because the staff did anything wrong, but the landlords or tenants hadn’t had their case properly analyzed – legally – like our firm does our clients!
+In fact, since ASK Legal have been representing clients (landlords and tenants) in the Landlord Tenant Tribunal/Board since it first started in the mid 90’s – and ASK Legal have seen many landlords and tenants, when they call ASK Legal office and tell ASK Legal they had listened and taken the wrong advice from the call centre at the Board and had their cases thrown out for being defective or using the wrong forms.
+It is not because the staff did anything wrong, but the landlords or tenants hadn’t had their case properly analyzed – legally – like ASK Legal firm does ASK Legal clients!

 Do you deal with both Landlord and Tenant Applications?

 Yes of course.
-Our legal services are for both; however, the laws relating to landlord tenant can be confusing to the general public but with your years of experience we are easily able to deal with both spectrums due to our experience and knowledge of the law.
+ASK Legal legal services are for both; however, the laws relating to landlord tenant can be confusing to the general public but with your years of experience ASK Legal is easily able to deal with both spectrums due to ASK Legal experience and knowledge of the law.

 4. What about if the Landlord is harassing us/or has failed to maintain the property?

-Yes, we deal with this as well.
+Yes, ASK Legal deals with this as well.
 Like the tenants obligations to pay rent and maintain the rental unit.
 The Landlord has obligations to maintain, repair and replace with regard what is needed to keep the property in a state of good repair and maintenance.
 If the landlord fails and or neglects to do this, there could be an abatement awarded by the Tribunal, or an order to repair, same with interference with the reasonable enjoyment of the unit or harassment.

 5. How long does it take?